World Wide Effort: Australia's Peacekeepers

 Mark Hauber recalled of his arrival in Kashmir:

-… the smells, the language, it was a bit hard to cope with at first and it leaves you with a sense of despair really because you can't speak to anybody, you can't understand what they're saying and the smells are completely different and off-putting in some instances.6
+… the smells, the language, it was a bit hard to cope with at first and it leaves you with a sense of despair really because you can't speak to anybody, you can't understand what they're saying and the smells are completely different and off-putting in some instances.32

 After his deployment to Kashmir, Zac Zaharias remembered, 'you went over on your own, you came back on your own.
 Nobody gave a rat's arse what you'd done.
-Nobody could understand what you'd done’.7
+Nobody could understand what you'd done'.33

 Matthews was fascinated by his first glimpse of a place widely shown and discussed in the media, particularly after its invasion of Kuwait in August 1990 and subsequent defeat at the hands of a United States led coalition, but which nevertheless remained a largely unknown quantity.
 Matthews remembered:

-… soaking up the countryside, the people … horse and cart(s), really old cars getting around the place, the occasional brand new Mercedes or BMW as just a total contrast to the normal place … slaughtered cattle hanging on the side of the road … people idly going about their day-to-day business … soldiers standing about with their weapons slung, you know, it was all just part of the scenery really.1
+… soaking up the countryside, the people … horse and cart(s), really old cars getting around the place, the occasional brand new Mercedes or BMW as just a total contrast to the normal place … slaughtered cattle hanging on the side of the road … people idly going about their day-to-day business … soldiers standing about with their weapons slung, you know, it was all just part of the scenery really.34

 Australian peacekeepers often get their first impression of the country to which they are deploying at an airport.
 John Turner, who was in the second contingent to Rwanda, remembered:

 When we landed and got into the airport the very first thing I saw was everything blown to hell.
-There were bullet holes in the walls … The place just looked like it had been blown to hell really’.5
+There were bullet holes in the walls … The place just looked like it had been blown to hell really'.38

 Andrew Miller was in the same contingent:

-… the state of the actual airport itself – buildings were still shot up, bullet holes, glass had been swept into the corner and it was … "wow, look at this place" … That was a strangely tense, exciting sort of moment.6
+… the state of the actual airport itself – buildings were still shot up, bullet holes, glass had been swept into the corner and it was … "wow, look at this place" … That was a strangely tense, exciting sort of moment.39

-In June 1999 in East Timor, by contrast, police peacekeepers arriving to oversee the independence referendum had the unusual experience of finding, instead of a ruined airport, 'a barrage of media trying to take shots of the new Australian CivPol (civilian police) coming in to help save Timur Timor, or Tim Tim, as the Indonesians call it’.7 Don Barnby also remembered this surreal moment: 'when we landed at Dili we were greeted by all the bloody press and I remember all the flash bulbs going off’.8
+In June 1999 in East Timor, by contrast, police peacekeepers arriving to oversee the independence referendum had the unusual experience of finding, instead of a ruined airport, 'a barrage of media trying to take shots of the new Australian CivPol (civilian police) coming in to help save Timur Timor, or Tim Tim, as the Indonesians call it'.40 Don Barnby also remembered this surreal moment: 'when we landed at Dili we were greeted by all the bloody press and I remember all the flash bulbs going off'.41

 Barnby and Savage arrived before militias laid waste to Dili.
 Outside the airport, they found a territory 'shrouded in mystery'.
-Savage felt he 'was in the midst of something incredible, perhaps the birth of a new nation', he said, 'trying to take in everything, the temperature, the sights, smells and sounds, which were coming at me from every direction’.9
+Savage felt he 'was in the midst of something incredible, perhaps the birth of a new nation', he said, 'trying to take in everything, the temperature, the sights, smells and sounds, which were coming at me from every direction'.42

 The violence that accompanied the referendum in East Timor dominated radio and television news in Australia and convinced the international community that a major peacekeeping effort was required to restore order and oversee the transition from Indonesian rule to independence.
 Just three weeks after the vote, Australian peacekeepers were on the ground in Dili.
 Lorraine Mulholland, on her first overseas deployment, recalled:

-… pretty much all of my senses except my eyesight shut down, so I don't remember hearing anything, I don't really remember the smells, all I remembered was looking around me … the destruction was just as far as the eye could see.10
+… pretty much all of my senses except my eyesight shut down, so I don't remember hearing anything, I don't really remember the smells, all I remembered was looking around me … the destruction was just as far as the eye could see.43

-Bernadette Boss was also struck by scenes of chaos and destruction, remembering 'a smell of burning in the air and then you see all these sort of, you know, destroyed buildings … it was just ruin after ruin, everything was just smashed’.11
+Bernadette Boss was also struck by scenes of chaos and destruction, remembering 'a smell of burning in the air and then you see all these sort of, you know, destroyed buildings … it was just ruin after ruin, everything was just smashed'.44

-A medic, Kristy Davies, first saw East Timor from the deck of a Royal Australian Navy ship: 'what we hadn't really guaranteed on was that the TNI had burnt all of the hills around Dili so that people couldn't hide in the shrubbery … It was just a black and white kind of landscape with no green’.12 In the Solomon Islands, Peter MacDonald, by now a peacekeeping veteran, confronted familiar scenes:
+A medic, Kristy Davies, first saw East Timor from the deck of a Royal Australian Navy ship: 'what we hadn't really guaranteed on was that the TNI had burnt all of the hills around Dili so that people couldn't hide in the shrubbery … It was just a black and white kind of landscape with no green'.45 In the Solomon Islands, Peter MacDonald, by now a peacekeeping veteran, confronted familiar scenes:

-In theatres of war
+In Theatres of War

-'Your whole world becomes a lot narrower when you're on operations … everything is very intense', said Bernadette Boss of East Timor, 'I didn't get to face somebody on a two-way shooting range, but the risks were all real … we were there, we faced many of the risks that you would face in an active, hot, armed conflict’.1
+'Your whole world becomes a lot narrower when you're on operations … everything is very intense', said Bernadette Boss of East Timor, 'I didn't get to face somebody on a two-way shooting range, but the risks were all real … we were there, we faced many of the risks that you would face in an active, hot, armed conflict'.47

 'What, I suppose, got to me', remembered Justin Quinn of his deployment to Cambodia, 'was that every man and his dog had a bloody weapon over there, pistols, AKs, RPGs, the whole lot you know … It was pretty common to see a lot of tracer flying through the sky at night, lots of shooting and explosions and bangs and stuff going on'.
-Sometimes Quinn saw the victims and at least once he was the target: 'there were bodies … there was shooting … I got shot at up a tower … barrels pointed at your chest, weapons going off everywhere’.2
+Sometimes Quinn saw the victims and at least once he was the target: 'there were bodies … there was shooting … I got shot at up a tower … barrels pointed at your chest, weapons going off everywhere'.48

 Gary Hunter remembered, of Uganda: